Marked Tree, Arkansas

 Marked Tree is a city in Poinsett County, Arkansas, United States, along the St. Francis River, at the mouth of the Little River.
-The population was 2,566 at the 2010 census.
+The population was 2,286 at the 2020 census.
 It is included in the Jonesboro, Arkansas, metropolitan statistical area.

 Geologically, the area marks the southern end of the New Madrid Fault.

-Toponymy
+History

 The city got its name from a tree located on the bank of the St. Francis River until 1890 that had been blazed to mark a section of the river where Native Americans could walk about 120 yd across land to reach the Little River and avoid paddling 12 mi upstream.
 Marked Tree has been noted on lists of unusual place names.

+In 1896, The Commercial Appeal reported that around eight years prior, the town had been a place where "no negroes were allowed to live in Marked Tree, and a delegation of citizens was organized to drive them out."

 Geography

 Marked Tree is located on the St. Francis River at the intersection of US Route 63 and Arkansas Highways 140, 149, and 308.
 The south end of the Marked Tree Floodway lies just west of the city.

 According to the United States Census Bureau, the city has a total area of 2.3 sqmi, of which 2.3 sqmi are land and 0.04 sqmi (0.85%) is covered by water.